wds4/tribal-tapestry/essays/bookJustification/introduction/README.md

 ## Tribal narrative fiction

 A collection of toxic threads (see below), woven together, into a pattern that is unique to the tribe.
-The narrative fiction is a subset of the tribal narrative, which is typically vast and contains threads which are not necessarily toxic.
+The narrative fiction is a subset of the tribal narrative, which is typically vast and contains many threads which are not necessarily toxic.

 ## Toxic threads